category-lecture-notes/category-lecture-notes/src/functors.typ

 ]

 Analogous sets/groups/... and bijections/isomorphisms/..., we can try to define the fact that two categories have the same properties by finding an "isofunctor" between them.
-Unlike functions however, functors not only transforms the element, but also the arrows: we therefore have to account for a sort of surjectivity and injectivity on arrows as well.
+Unlike functions however, functors not only transforms the element (object), but also the arrows: we therefore have to account for a sort of surjectivity and injectivity on arrows as well.
 This gives rise to the following definitions:

 #definition(name: "Fullness and faithfullness")[